The nominations process for ICMA Regional Vice Presidents launches in September for elections and induction next year.

-Regional Nominating Committees for the five U.S. regions will meet in the spring at the 2018 Regional Summits to interview candidates and select the nominee from each region who will appear on the ballot for election in May/June 2018.
-The International Regional Nominating Committee will meet by conference call in April 2018 to select the nominee who will appear on the ballot for election.
+Regional Nominating Committees for the five U.S. regions will meet at the Regional Conferences in the Spring to interview candidates and select the nominee from each region who will appear on the ballot for election in May/June 2019.
+The International Regional Nominating Committee will meet by conference call in the spring to select the nominee who will appear on the ballot for election.

 What Vice-President Seats are Open for Election?